-The three p16-related peptides studied are shown in Materials and Methods.
-P16P1, the test peptide, contains Fåhraeus et al.'s peptide 6 with their D92A substitution to increase target-binding (Fåhraeus et al., 1996).
-Here we added an 8-arginine (R) tail (giving 9 × R with the natural R at residue 103 of p16) for cell penetration.
-P16P2 is a control peptide without the D92A substitution and with an L97R substitution found in a melanoma-susceptible family and reported to impair p16's binding to CDK4 (Soufir et al., 1998).
-P16P3 is another control peptide, like P16P1 except without the 8R tail, thus not expected to enter cells.
+The three p16-related peptides studied are shown in the Materials and Methods.
+P16P1, the test peptide, contains peptide 6 from Fåhraeus et al. (1996) with their D92A substitution to increase target binding.
+Here, we added an eight-arginine (R) tail (giving $9 \times R$ with the natural R at residue 103 of p16) for cell penetration.
+P16P2 is a control peptide without the D92A substitution and with an L97R substitution found in a melanomasusceptible family and reported to impair the binding of p16 to CDK4 (Soufir et al., 1998).
+P16P3 is another control peptide, identical to P16P1 except without the 8R tail, thus not expected to enter cells.

 Melanoma adjuvant therapies target metastatic cells, so initial studies were done with the highly metastatic human melanoma line 451Lu, selected for metastasis by passage through mice (Herlyn et al., 1990).
-As Figs.1A and 2A,C show, culture of 451Lu cells for 5 days with peptide P16P1 resulted in a dramatic, dose-dependent reduction of cell numbers.
-Cell killing by 30 μM P16P1 was immediately suggested by the cells' appearance and the reduction of cell numbers far below the plating density.
+As Figs 1A and 2A,C show, culture of 451Lu cells for 5 days with peptide P16P1 resulted in a dramatic, dose-dependent reduction of cell numbers.
+Cell killing by 30 μM P16P1 was immediately suggested by the appearance of the cells and the reduction of cell numbers far below the plating density.
 Neither control peptide had any significant effect over the same concentration range, indicating that cell penetration and wild-type Leu97 in the CDK4-binding site were needed for the toxic effect.
 Similar effects of the three peptides were observed with two other metastatic melanoma lines, WM239A and WM1158 (Fig. 1B,C).
 All three melanoma lines had genetic defects in p16.
 The status of p16 pathway components in these and all other lines used in this study is shown in Table S1 for reference.
-451Lu cells grown with the intermediate concentration of 10 μ M P16P1 appeared somewhat larger and flatter than control cells (Fig. 2A,B) and a few of them expressed high levels of β -galactosidase, a lysosomal enzyme abundant in senescent cells (Gorgoulis et al., 2019) (data not shown).
-Accordingly there may have been induction of senescence by 10 μ M P16P1 in a small minority of cells.
-However this was unremarkable compared to the extensive cell death with $30 \,\mu$ M peptide, and was therefore not investigated further.
+451Lu cells grown with the intermediate concentration of 10 μM P16P1 appeared somewhat larger and flatter than control cells (Fig. 2A,B), and a few of them expressed high levels of β-galactosidase, a lysosomal enzyme abundant in senescent cells (Gorgoulis et al., 2019) (data not shown).
+Accordingly, there may have been induction of senescence